📖

 This could be city council members, journalists, activists, public defenders, researchers, municipal employees, or residents with a question to answer.

-You can also to find other people doing similar work.
+You can also join our Discord to find other people doing similar work.

 2. Find out what kind of data would be topical/useful.